PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dq.rst

     :param table values: A table of types and values to send, for example: ``{ [0x00] = "foo", [0x42] = "bar" }``.
 Note that the type must be an integer.
 Try to avoid these values: 0x01 - 0x05, 0x20 - 0x25, 0x30 as those are predefined in https://www.haproxy.org/download/2.3/doc/proxy-protocol.txt (search for `PP2_TYPE_ALPN`)

+  .. method:: DNSQuestion:setRestartable()

+    .. versionadded:: 1.8.0

+    Make it possible to restart that query after receiving the response, for example to try a different pool of servers after receiving a SERVFAIL or a REFUSED response.
+    Under the hood, this tells dnsdist to keep a copy of the initial query around so that we can send it a second time if needed.
+Copying the initial DNS payload has a small memory and CPU cost and thus is not done by default.
+    See also :func:`DNSResponse:restart`.

   .. method:: DNSQuestion:setTag(key, value)

     .. versionchanged:: 1.7.0